gate-computer/gate/ABI.md

 >
 > `N` is the maximum size of received packets.
 >
-> The call is non-blocking by default.
-Blocking behavior can be requested by
+> TODO: document timeout parameter
-> setting bit #0 in flags.
-The call may still be interrupted without any bytes
-> having been transferred.
+> The call may still be interrupted without any bytes having been transferred.

 ```wasm